anarkrypto/confirmy-block/README.md

 This is a experimental script to help confirm unconfirmed Nano transactions.

-- It fetches the first unconfirmed block, increases the PoW and retransmits it to the network, waits for confirmation from PRs and continues to the next block.
+- It fetches the first unconfirmed block, increases the PoW and republish it to the a list of public nodes, waits for confirmation from PRs and continues to the next block.
 - If it detects that the block was confirmed during the new PoW process, it cancels the work and continue to the next block
 - If something goes wrong it exit.
 So you need to run again
 - If any receive block depends on another unconfirmed block (link), it gives up and exit.
 So you need to run again in the source account (it will be displayed)

-I was successful in confirming hundreds of blocks from a Binance account, using my own node and later verifying the confirmations on nanocrawler.cc and nanolooker.com
+I was successful in confirming hundreds of blocks from a Binance account, using https://rpc.p2pow.online as node, which is configured to show as "confirmed" only blocks with 67% quorum

+This script may not work, especially if your account has a fork.

+Also note that the network can not take long to confirm these new blocks and increase the PoW will not do any good!

+If it takes too long to confirm and does not confirm, the most recommended is to wait.
+You can check your block in nanocrawler.cc and nanolooker.com

+!!
+If you insist on running the script many times, it will increase the difficulty of the Work and it may be impossible to increase it more in the future !!

 #### Clone and install dependencies
 ```